Volunteer fire department: Financial support

 A VFD may be financially supported by taxes raised in a city, town, county, fire district, or other governmental entity, as well as corporate and other private donations, federal grants, and other assistance from auxiliary members, or firefighters' associations.

 With these funds, the VFD acquires and operates the firefighting apparatus, equips and trains the firefighters, maintains the firehouse, and possibly also covers insurance, worker's compensation, and other post-injury or retirement benefits.
 A VFD (or its governing entity) may also contract with other nearby departments to cover each other in a mutual aid (or automatic aid) pact as a means of assisting each other with equipment and manpower as necessary.

+Germany

+The material and extraordinary training of the Federal Agency for technical Relief (THW) is funded as a federal agency by the federal government of Germany.
+99.7755% of the members volunteer their time.
+German volunteer fire departments generally get the bulk of their funding from the municipality, but also receive money from the state.
+They also often get money from the community through events and fundraisers.

 Expanded duties

 Depending upon the location and availability of other services, a VFD may be responsible for controlling structure fires as well as forest fires.
 Because it may be the only emergency services department for some distance, a rural VFD may also include community first responders, emergency medical technicians, Hazardous Materials Response, and other specially qualified rescue personnel.
 Law enforcement officers may also be trained in these related duties and overlap with the VFD.
 The VFD may also have duties as the local fire inspectors, arson investigators, and as fire safety and prevention education, in addition to being the local civil defense or disaster relief liaison.